-Pason's supports a pay-for-performance philosophy.
+Pason supports a pay-for-performance philosophy.
 All employees, including NEOs, are eligible for an annual discretionary cash bonus.
-The annual discretionary bonus aligns a component of the employee's total compensation with the Corporation's financial and operational success, while also taking into consideration an individual's contributions for the performance year.
+The annual discretionary bonus aligns a component of the employee's total compensation with the Corporation's financial and operational success, while also taking into consideration an individual's personal contributions.
 Each employee has a bonus target, which is expressed as a percentage of base salary.
 Targets vary by level within the Corporation, with senior level positions having proportionately more pay-at-risk.
-This program is designed to ensure that bonuses are only paid out in times when financial performance warrants, given the volatile nature of the industry.
+This program is designed to ensure that bonuses appropriately reflect the financial performance of the Company as well as the performance of employees.

 The HRC Committee approves bonus targets for NEOs, considering a role's responsibilities and business impact, in addition to benchmark data of the Comparator Group.
-Due to the Corporation's financial performance in 2020, as significantly impacted by the COVID-19 pandemic, no discretionary cash bonus payments were awarded in 2020.
 Bonus targets for NEOs are expressed as a percentage of base salary, as summarized in the table below: